hichana/fdna/PROJECT_PLANNING.md

 - create hackathon submission
 - checklist before testnet deploy/submission
-    - must have collection and NFT artwork created and links added to STRANDS, all other metadata strings must be right
-    - in minter, update mint strings for thumbnail and thumbnail path
+    - must have collection and NFT artwork created and links added to STRANDS, all other metadata strings must be right -x in minter, update mint strings for thumbnail and thumbnail path
     - in fcl config, change app.detail.icon

 # REQUIREMENTS